-There are several methods to fill coldboxes without creating pockets or insulation voids:
+There are several methods to fill cryogenic enclosures without creating pockets or insulation voids:

-- Perlite may be introduced in stages to help reduce voids.
-For coldboxes, first, add perlite at lower levels.
-Then, proceeding up the coldbox, add perlite through higher fill ports; - Top fills are used when staged fills are not used or when topping off the insulation space; and - When practical, vibration equipment or rubber mallets used to tap on the cryogenic enclosure exterior can be used to induce perlite settling, thus avoiding pockets or voids.
+Perlite can be introduced in stages to help reduce voids.
+For coldboxes, first add perlite at lower levels.
+Then proceed up the coldbox, adding perlite through higher fill ports;

+- Top fills are used when staged fills are not used or when topping off the insulation space; and - When practical, vibration equipment or rubber mallets used to tap on the cryogenic enclosure exterior can be used to induce perlite settling, thus avoiding pockets or voids.